pytchlang/pytch-tutorials/script-by-script-blue-invader/tutorial.md

 {{< learner-task >}}

-Add code to your new script which makes the Alien hide itself.
+Add code to your new script which makes the alien hide itself.

 {{< learner-task-help >}}